Creative-Motion-Development/wp-plugin-clearfy/readme.txt

 6. Features

 == Changelog ==
+= 1.3.17 =
+* Added: new component for image optimization.
+We’ve created a 100% free solution for image optimization, which is as good as the paid products.
+The plugin optimizes your images automatically, reducing their weight with no quality loss.
+* Added: new component for scripts & styles optimization - this component combines all your scripts and styles in one file, compresses & caches it.
+* Added: new component for HTML compression - we’ve completely redesigned HTML compression of the pages and added these features to another component.
+It’s more stable and reliable solution for HTML code optimization of your pages.
+* Added: new [premium] component for Hide Wordpress - this premium component helps in hiding your WordPress from hackers and bots.
+Basically, it disables identification of your CMS by changing directories and files names, removing meta data and replacing HTML content which can provide all information about the platform you use.
+Most websites can be hacked easily, as hackers and bots know all security flaws in plugins, themes and the WordPress core.
+You can secure the website from the attack by hiding the information the hackers will need.
+* Added: updated the robots.txt layout (like in Yoast studio)
+* Fixed: compatibility problems with PHP 7.0 in helpers.php
+* Fixed: malfunctioned transliteration in frontend and several custom posts.
+* Fixed: php error instead of the warning message, when a user has already had other webcraftic plugins and tried to add Clearfy.
+* Fixed: some users had problems with the “Remove post pagination” feature – now this option is marked with grey.
+* Fixed: recommended mode for the quick plugin setup has been removed.
+This has been done because users couldn’t figure out what features they were activating and why.
+* Fixed: problems with editing pages in such popular plugins as elementor and visual composer with enabled “Remove versions from request lines” feature.
+We’ve decided to keep the version in the request line for authorized users.
+* Added: you can exclude sending the If-Modified-Since header for the main page, because main pages update really rare.
+* Fixed: conflict with the Divi theme – some users were missing the settings panel when the “Hide Admin notification” component was used.
+* Fixed: problem with displaying the Font Awesome icons with enabled asynchronous font loading.
+* The “Hide login page” module turned into the separate component.
+It is no longer enabled by default.
+Attention!
+If you’ve ever used features associated with hiding login page, then, please, re-activate this component.
+* Improvements in activation and deactivation of components.
+* Added: premium version support, licensing page and ability to install paid components.
+* Donate widget has been removed.
+Now if you want to support our project, you can switch to the premium version and get the best support & extra features.

 = 1.2.1 =
 * Fixed: Bug with Buddypress (forum issue BUG.
 Blank Edit buddypress page)
 * Fixed: In version 1.2.0, changes were lost 1.9.1 and 1.9.2